-If your answer’s not, drop me a line via the contact page and I’ll get back to you as soon as I can.
+If your answer is not, get in touch and I’ll reply to you as soon as I can.

 How can I be sure your work won’t affect the tone/voice of my website or product?
 It’s important it reflects my values.

 You can be sure, because that’s important to me too.

 So you have my reassurance that none of my work will damage yours.
 I’m not here to undermine your work or throw it out.
 Your work will always be 100% respected, without question.

 All the words and ideas in your content will be completely yours.
 I’ll edit or restructure where needed, to make sure your work is engaging and fits your original vision.

 What if I’m not comfortable with your changes?

 The final say is always yours.
 You will always be involved at every stage of our work together.

 I’m not here to tell you what to do or redo your project.
 Our work together is a partnership.